Are you going to give open water swimming/dipping a go this year?

 Yes there are things that me MUST know or understand about being safe but the only thing to be scared about is getting addicted.

+Why should you give it a go?
 It is hard to properly describe how swimming or dipping makes you feel.
 We all have our own unique experiences and reasons.

 Here are a few from the "The Seashell people".